BF528/project-3-group-1/README.md

 # Repository Contents
-Data curator folder-

-Programmer folder- contains all codes related to programmer section of the project.
+Programmer folder- contains all code related to programmer section of the project.

-Analyst folder-
+Analyst folder- contains code and results of analyst part

-Biologist folder-
+Final Report of the project